JOSEPH COLANERI

 BIOGRAPHY

-Renowned for his versatility, musical depth, and ability to “inspire musicians,” Joseph Colaneri is recognized as a multifaceted presence on the podium.
-An international conductor equally adept with operatic, oratorio and symphonic repertoire, Colaneri continues to expand his relationships with orchestras and opera companies both nationally and abroad.
-Music Director of the acclaimed Glimmerglass Festival since 2013, Mo.
-Colaneri has led a diverse range of repertoire there including The Cunning Little Vixen, Donizetti’s L’assedio di Calais, Candide, and The Ghosts of Versailles, alongside classics such as La Traviata, Carmen, La bohème and Il barbiere di Siviglia.
+Joseph Colaneri is a renowned conductor celebrated for his versatility, musical depth, and ability to “inspire musicians.”
+As an international conductor, he excels in operatic, oratorio, and symphonic repertoire, continually expanding his relationships with orchestras and opera companies both nationally and internationally.
+Since 2013, he has served as Music Director of the acclaimed Glimmerglass Festival, where he has led a diverse array of works including The Cunning Little Vixen, Donizetti’s L’assedio di Calais, Candide, and The Ghosts of Versailles, alongside timeless classics such as La Traviata, Carmen, La bohème, and Il barbiere di Siviglia.

 CRITICAL ACCLAIM